EJP-ORION/OH-Surveillance-Codex/docs/3-knowledge-principle.rst

 Examples & Lessons learned
 --------------------------

-   Several ORION project partners carry out national pilot studies to test methods from the Knowledge principle regarding usability within a cross sectional approach.
+   Several One Health EJP H2020 ORION project partners carry out national pilot studies to test methods from the Knowledge principle regarding usability within a cross sectional approach.
 Findings from these pilot studies will be reported here.